lesovsky/noisia/README.md

 #### TODO/Ideas:
 - sequential scans

----
+#### Disclaimer

-**ATTENTION: USE ONLY FOR TESTING PURPOSES, DO NOT EXECUTE NOISIA AGAINST PRODUCTION, RECKLESS USAGE WILL CAUSE PROBLEMS.**
+ATTENTION: USE ONLY FOR TESTING PURPOSES, DO NOT EXECUTE NOISIA AGAINST PRODUCTION, RECKLESS USAGE WILL CAUSE PROBLEMS.

-**DISCLAIMER: THIS SOFTWARE PROVIDED AS-IS WITH NO CARES AND GUARANTEES RELATED TO YOU DATABASES.
-USE AT YOUR OWN RISK.**
+DISCLAIMER: THIS SOFTWARE PROVIDED AS-IS WITH NO CARES AND GUARANTEES RELATED TO YOU DATABASES.
+USE AT YOUR OWN RISK.

+#### License
+MIT.
+See [LICENSE](LICENSE) for more details.